thecolorblue/beetpress/README.md

     $ npm install

+You need three values in your environment for BeetPress to run:

+  BPMONGODB (defaults to: 'mongodb://localhost/beetpress') FBCLIENTID (no default; get from developers.facebook.com) FBSECRET (no default; get from developers.facebook.com)

 Then, use `grunt server` to start up the web server.
 Grunt will recompile and restart the server when files change.

     $ grunt server